Reviewing Virgin Galactic (SPCE) and Its Peers

-Virgin Galactic (NYSE: SPCE) is one of 23 public companies in the “Transportation services” industry, but how does it weigh in compared to its peers?
-We will compare Virgin Galactic to related companies based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, dividends and institutional ownership.
+Virgin Galactic (NYSE: SPCE) is one of 23 public companies in the “Transportation services” industry, but how does it weigh in compared to its rivals?
+We will compare Virgin Galactic to related companies based on the strength of its risk, profitability, valuation, dividends, analyst recommendations, earnings and institutional ownership.

-This table compares Virgin Galactic and its peers’ net margins, return on equity and return on assets.
+This table compares Virgin Galactic and its rivals revenue, earnings per share (EPS) and valuation.

 |Virgin Galactic